thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Dropped Taviana support (Taviana IP/Steam Workshop issues)
 - Disabled Pursuers until full Random Events implementation will happen
 - (Altis) removed some outposts to give more variety in possible start positions
-- (Chernarus) removed some outposts and static objects
+- (Chernarus 2020) removed some outposts and static objects to make some overpopulated with objects areas less populated
 - (2.4 CV) Removed Antistasi Units support
 - (2.4 CV) Disabled LootToCrate from Community Version (2.4) as it conflicts with Antistasi Plus's loot system